 In the raid, more than 75,000 buildings were destroyed and over 25,000 people killed.

 Is Dresden worth visiting today?

 Today, Dresden has been nearly completely rebuilt.

-If you didn’t know, you’d think you’re looking at palaces and churches that have withstood centuries of time (but very clean ones).
+If you didn’t know, you’d think you’re looking at palaces, churches and other historic sites that have withstood centuries of time (but cleaner ones).

 The city is once again beautiful.

 And it’s not just its Baroque skyline that is beautiful.

 In addition to the Baroque architecture, other Dresden attractions include its setting on the leafy green banks of the Elbe River.

 It’s one of the most tranquil and scenic settings anywhere.

 So, just in case we haven’t been clear enough, Dresden is absolutely worth visiting!